harkamalsr/interception-vimproved-personal/README.md

+# For anyone reading, this is a fork of the original but with everything except the vim homekeys commented out

 # Interception plugin for vimproved input

 My hideous (but working and performant) C++ code to remap the keys on any input device that emits keys.